Knut Hamsun: Racism and admiration for Hitler

 Hamsun was forced to undergo a psychiatric examination, which concluded that he had "permanently impaired mental faculties," and on that basis the charges of treason were dropped.
-Instead, a civil liability case was raised against him, and in 1948 he had to pay a ruinous sum to the Norwegian government of 325,000 kroner ($65,000 or £16,250 at that time) for his alleged membership in Nasjonal Samling and for the moral support he gave to the Germans, but was cleared of any direct Nazi affiliation.
-Whether he was a member of Nasjonal Samling or not and whether his mental abilities were impaired is a much debated issue even today.
+Instead, a civil liability case was raised against him, and in 1948 he had to pay the ruinous sum of 325,000 kroner ($65,000 or £16,250 at that time) to the Norwegian government for his alleged membership in Nasjonal Samling and for the moral support he gave to the Germans, but was cleared of any direct Nazi affiliation.
+Whether he was a member of Nasjonal Samling or not and whether his mental abilities were impaired is debated even today.
 Hamsun stated he was never a member of any political party.
 He wrote his last book Paa giengrodde Stier (On Overgrown Paths) in 1949, a book many take as evidence of his functioning mental capabilities.
-In it, he harshly criticizes the psychiatrists and the judges and, in his own words, proves that he is not mentally ill.
+In it, he harshly criticizes the psychiatrists and the judges and, in his view, proves that he is not mentally ill.

-The Danish author Thorkild Hansen investigated the trial and wrote the book The Hamsun Trial (1978), which created a storm in Norway.
-Among other things Hansen stated: "If you want to meet idiots, go to Norway," as he felt that such treatment of the old Nobel Prize-winning author was outrageous.
+Danish author Thorkild Hansen investigated the trial and wrote The Hamsun Trial (1978), which created a storm in Norway.
+Hansen viewed Hamsun's treatment as outrageous, writing, "If you want to meet idiots, go to Norway."
 In 1996, Swedish filmmaker Jan Troell based the movie Hamsun on Hansen's book.
 In Hamsun, Swedish actor Max von Sydow plays Knut Hamsun; his wife Marie is played by Danish actress Ghita Nørby.

 Studies on Hamsun's writings

 Hamsun's writings have been the subject of numerous books and journal articles.
-Some of these writings explore the dialectic between Hamsun's literary works and his political and cultural leanings expressed in his non-fiction.
+Some of these writings compare and contrast Hamsun's literary works with the political and cultural ideas expressed in his non-fiction.

+Hamsun produced a voluminous correspondence during his lifetime.
+Norwegian scholar and Hamsun expert Harald Næss spent four decades tracking these letters down in both the United States and Europe, producing a collection of thousands of letters.
+He published a selection in various volumes between 1994 and 2000.